 Passive filters absorb unwanted energy.
 Passive EMI filters reduce emissions of a power electronic circuit and are constructed from only passive components: capacitors, resistors, transformers, and inductors.
 These elements are fine tuned to produce electrical resonance at a single frequency, or through a band of frequencies.
 Passive EMI filters will suppress harmonic currents and decrease voltage distortion in sensitive elements of electronic systems.

 There are several benefits to using a passive EMI filter over an active EMI filter, including the strength of its internal elements.
 They are better for large signals common in modern electronics, are often more economical, and power supplies are unnecessary.

 EMI filters protect sensitive electronics from damage caused by high levels of radiation emitted by other electronic equipment.
 They extract unwanted current conducted through wiring or cables that can interfere with signal and power lines, while allowing desirable currents to flow without restriction.

 There are a wide variety of EMI filters available in today's market to fit any requirement or design structure.
-This includes panel mount filters with resin or glass seals, surface mount filters with minimal PCB footprint, d-subminiature or circular connectors for managing EMI at the signal and power I/O, and single phase and 3 phase power line filters for the AC or DC power entering the system.
+This includes panel mount filters with resin or glass seals, surface mount filters with minimal PCB footprint, board mount EMI filters, d-subminiature or circular connectors for managing EMI at the signal and power I/O, and single phase and 3 phase power line filters for the AC or DC power entering the system.

 EMI filters can be built for weight saving applications or for AC and lighting withstand in transient environments.
 There are many standard high-quality part numbers on the US government's qualified product list (QPL) built to meet or exceed various standards and designed for rugged and RoHS environments.